Malachi9311/js_weather_app/README.md

-A simple JS weather app
+A simple weather app
+Built with HMTL, CSS and JavaScript